ghostwriter/ghostwriter/README.md

 - [laminas/laminas-stdlib](https://github.com/laminas/laminas-stdlib) ([3.7.1](https://github.com/laminas/laminas-stdlib/releases/tag/3.7.1), 2 weeks ago) - SPL extensions, array utilities, error handlers, and more
 - [laminas/laminas-validator](https://github.com/laminas/laminas-validator) ([2.16.0](https://github.com/laminas/laminas-validator/releases/tag/2.16.0), 2 weeks ago) - Validation classes for a wide range of domains, and the ability to chain validators to create complex validation criteria
 - [mezzio/mezzio-tooling](https://github.com/mezzio/mezzio-tooling) ([2.5.0](https://github.com/mezzio/mezzio-tooling/releases/tag/2.5.0), 2 weeks ago) - Migration and development tooling for Mezzio
-- [mockery/mockery](https://github.com/mockery/mockery) ([1.5.0](https://github.com/mockery/mockery/releases/tag/1.5.0), 2 weeks ago) - Mockery is a simple yet flexible PHP mock object framework for use in unit testing with PHPUnit, PHPSpec or any other testing framework.
-Its core goal is to offer a test double framework with a succinct API capable of clearly defining all possible object operations and interactions using a human readable Domain Specific Language (DSL).

 #### 👷 Check out what I'm currently working on